 T. Jameson Brewer

-T. Jameson Brewer, Ph.D. is an Assistant Professor of Social Foundations of Education at the University of North Georgia.
-His teaching experience spans from the middle school, high school, undergraduate, masters, and doctoral levels.
-Broadly conceptualized, his research focuses on the impact of privatization and marketization of public education by way of school vouchers, charter schools, alternative teacher certification, and homeschooling.
-His most recent books are Philanthropy, Strategy, and Collective Resistance: A Primer for Educators (Myers Education Press, 2019), Learning to Teach in an Era of Privatization: Global Trends in Teacher Preparation, and Teach For All Counter-Narratives: International Perspectives on a Global Reform Movement.
-Follow him on Twitter: @tjamesonbrewer.
+T. Jameson Brewer, Ph.D., is an associate professor of social foundations of education at the University of North Georgia.
+His teaching experience spans the middle school, high school, undergraduate, master’s, and doctoral levels.
+Broadly conceptualized, his research focuses on the impact of privatization of public education by way of school vouchers, charter schools, alternative teacher certification, and homeschooling.
+Additionally, he researches the impacts of Christian nationalism on public schools and democracy.
+Find more at www.tjamesonbrewer.com.

 Books by T. Jameson Brewer: